Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 network connection issue.
 For example, if you need to know when there is a network issue right away you can lower the values for `maxRetries` and `retryDelayInMs`.

-This will cause `processError` to be invoked more quickly and gives the user a chance to decide how to react to the error.
+After executing the `processError` function, the client invokes the user-provided `processClose` function.
+This function is also invoked when either you stop the subscription or when the client stops reading events from the current partition due to it being picked up by another instance of your application as part of load balancing.

+The `processClose` function provides an opportunity to update checkpoints if needed.
-After `processError` returns, the user-provided `processClose` and `processInitialize` functions will be invoked in an attempt to resume reading events from the partition that failed.
+After executing `processClose`, the client (or in the case of load balancing, a client from another instance of you application) will invoke the user-provided `processInitialize` function to resume reading events from the last updated checkpoint for the same partition.

-**Note:** When resuming, the SDK will read starting immediately after the last event that was checkpointed using `updateCheckpoint` for a given partition.

 If you wish to stop attempting to read events, you must call `close()` on the `subscription` returned by the `subscribe` method.